 Striking a balance between making some changes to make yourself feel better after all that festive indulgence, without being hard on yourself in this lowest point of the winter sounds like a plan.
 So here are some practical tips to make that happen.

-Think of Some Aims, Rather Than Set Goals
+Think of Some Aims, Rather Than Setting Goals

-If you’re feeling a bit tired and worn out by pandemic life (and who isn’t?), then the idea of goal-setting can actually be quite discouraging rather than motivating.
+If you’re feeling a bit tired and worn out by post-pandemic, cost of living crisis life (and who isn’t?), then the idea of goal-setting can actually be quite discouraging rather than motivating.
 Instead, try setting some basic aims for the year (or even just the month) ahead.
 An aim feels like something you slowly work towards, rather than bust a gut to achieve.
 That sounds about right for now.

 Get Some Gentle Exercise and Take Your Vitamins